nightw/mikoomi-zabbix-mongodb-monitoring/README.md

 Ensure that the php MongoDB driver is setup and configured properly by testing out one of the sample php programs for MongoDB driver ([http://us2.php.net/manual/en/mongo.tutorial.php](http://us2.php.net/manual/en/mongo.tutorial.php)).

-Download the MongoDB Plugin shell script and php file from http://mikoomi.googlecode.com/svn/plugins/ and copy them into /etc/zabbix/externalscripts directory on the Zabbix server. **Make sure that the php script and shell script are made executable.**
+Download the MongoDB Plugin shell script and php file from [https://github.com/nightw/mikoomi-zabbix-mongodb-monitoring/find/master](https://github.com/nightw/mikoomi-zabbix-mongodb-monitoring/find/master) and copy them into `externalscripts` (e.g. `/etc/zabbix/externalscripts`) directory on the MongoDB node you want to monitor. **Make sure that the php script and shell script are made executable.**

 Next open up a browser and download the MongoDB Zabbix template.
-Now login to the Zabbix frontend (user = admin, password = zabbix).
+Now login to the Zabbix frontend (if it still has the default user and password, then it should be Admin/zabbix).

 Navigate as follows: